tracyxjy/GCD_HW3/CodeBook.md

          - '_mean', the mean value of the signal
          - '_std', the standard deviation of the signal

+All the variable names can be found in the "variables.txt" in this repo.

 The output tidy data 'UCI_HAR_Dat_Tidy2.txt' summarizes the average of all feature varaibles for each activity and each subject from 'UCI_HAR_Dat_Tidy1.txt'.
 It includes all the variables above except the first variable "Data_Des".

 Clean data steps: